 The H-2A Surety Bond for Farm Labor Contractors is required by the United States Department of Labor, Wage and Hour Division.

 The H-2A Farm Labor is a program that allows farmers to hire non-U.S. Citizens from other countries in order to meet the high demand for labor during harvest season.
+The H-2A temporary agricultural program allows agricultural employers who anticipate a shortage of domestic workers to bring non immigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
+Employment is of a seasonal nature where it is tied to a certain time of year by an event or pattern, such as a short annual growing cycle, and requires labor levels above what is necessary for ongoing operations.
 Read more about the H-2A Farm Labor Contractor requirements.

 The Migrant and Seasonal Agricultural Worker Protection Act (MSPA) protects migrant and seasonal agricultural workers by establishing employment standards.
 Any person who is subject to MSPA as a Farm Labor Contractor (FLC) must register with the Department.